JayLoomis/PhaserGuide/scenes.md

 -   `create()` is called when you're ready to start the scene.
 -   `update()` is called every frame.

+## update()

+Phaser tries to achieve a frame rate of 60fps, but the actual framerate depends on your device.

 <!--
 0---|--10|----|--20|----|--30|----|--40|----|--50|----|--60|----|--70|----|--80|
 -->